Solagrinn/bootstrapliebilet/README.md

 # bootstrapliebilet
 fully functional cinema ticket ordering website
+---

-this project was made by
+this project was made by;
+---
-Eray Dindar
+Eray Dindar,

-Hilmi Murat Oktar
+Hilmi Murat Oktar,

-Eren Doğan
+Eren Doğan.